GSA/digitalgov.gov/content/services/dap/common-questions-about-dap.md

 A. DAP Google Analytics account uses Views (formerly called ‘Profiles’) to categorize and report on federal government agencies’ website traffic.
 Views are assigned at the main or cabinet federal agency level (e.g. DOD, DOC, Department of Education etc.), and the traffic for sub-agency or bureau websites is reported under that main agency profile.
 There’s also an overarching, government-wide reporting profile, which combines all of the federal websites’ traffic into a single profile.

-DAP staff is responsible for creating all agency profiles, as well as maintaining each of the profiles’ filters used to distribute incoming traffic data.
+DAP staff is responsible for creating all agency profiles, as well as maintaining each of the profile filters used to distribute incoming traffic data.
 All DAP GA user access requests must be first approved by the respective agency’s DAP POC.
 Once approved, all DAP users are granted view-only rights to access the Google Analytics views.
 After user access is granted, users can view website traffic within the DAP profiles.
 All user management and other admin functions are handled by the DAP staff only.

 To view data related to a specific website’s traffic, each DAP user can create up to 100 advanced custom segments and/or custom reports.
 All of the user-based reports, segments, and dashboards can be shared with other GA DAP users, if requested.
 Additionally, a user can create various alerts to monitor their website performance and traffic, as well as campaigns and campaign-related reports.
 Watch the [DAP 101 recorded training](https://www.youtube.com/watch?v=CKMTK77PrJE&list=PLd9b-GuOJ3nFwlyvLFUtmDpYFKezhot8P&index=4) (YouTube), to learn more about profiles, segments, and dashboards.